Ridepad/LikesToMusic/README.md

 - You can delete videos from Music playlist.
 - Open video by left clicking on thumbnail.
 - Caches already dowloaded titles and thumbnails of videos.
-- Caches both Music and Likes playlist for faster opening at program start.
+- Caches both Music and Likes playlist for faster program launch.

 # How to use
 - create new project https://console.cloud.google.com/cloud-resource-manager